brouberol/blog/content/my-dm-toolkit.md

 ## Spell cards

 After a few game nights, I started to notice that one of my players (who was a first-timer), was spending a lot of time looking at his phone under the table.
 When I pointed this out, he said that he was actually reading his spells descriptions.
 He was feeling a bit overwhelmed by the number of spells he needed to master, and was afraid of not thinking of the "right" spell to use.
-As a consequence, he had issues following the game, because he was too focused on his spells under the table instead of what was happening _at_ the table.
+As a consequence, he had issues following the game, because he was too focused on his spells under the table instead of on focusing on what was happening _at_ the table.

 To remedy this issue, [Etienne](https://etnbrd.com/) and I worked on a way to print physical spell cards to gift each spellcaster.
 We had several goals for this project:

 - the text would need to be in french but the tooling could export the english spells version as well
 - it should be easy to visually sort the spells by level
 - it should be easy to determine the type of spell (utility, healing, damage dealing, buff, debuff, control, etc)
-- it should be easy to know what dice to roll (I notice that new players had difficulties knowing which of their dice was the d8, d10 or d12)
+- it should be easy to know what dice to roll (I noticed that new players had difficulties knowing which of their dice was the d8, d10 or d12)
 - they would need to look nicer than the [Gale Force Nine ones](https://dnd.gf9games.com/gameAcc/tabid/87/entryid/92/spellbook-cards-arcane-73915.aspx)

 I wanted my players to not only be able to quickly decide what spell to use, but to feel empowered do this publicly using game props, instead of their phone under the table.